ColdGrub1384/Pisth/README.md

 - [x] Browse downloaded files
 - [x] Edit text files
 - [ ] Upload files
+- [ ] Browse remote files as root with sudo (Implement a kind of "Pisth is asking for permssion to download xxx, enter sudo password.")
 - [ ] Colored syntax for files
 - [ ] SSH Shell
 - [ ] Handle errors